-The net decrease in the deferred revenue balance for the year ended December 31, 2019 is primarily due to the recognition of revenue related to a large upfront payment on a multi-year arrangement that was entered into in prior years.
+The net decrease in the deferred revenue balance for the year ended December 31, 2019 and the three months ended March 31, 2020 (unaudited) is primarily due to the recognition of revenue related to a large upfront payment on a multi-year arrangement that was entered into in prior years.
 Amounts recognized from deferred revenue represent primarily revenue from the sale of subscription solutions, integration, and marketing services.